VelasquezAlejandro044/database-exercises/til.md

 - Joins allows add complexity to our queries by allowing us to realate differnt tables
 - LEFT JOIN allows to see all data from the FROM table
 - RIGTH JOIN allows us to see all data from the joining table

+09/23/2021

+“Some lessons you learn gradually and some you learn in a sudden moment, like a flash going off in a dark room.”
+ ―  John Darnielle